 |Finished Space Above Grade

 |Brian Vanden Brink

-Two classic shingle style gambrel roofs run perpendicular to the main body of the house and flank an entry porch with two stout, robust columns.
-A hip-roofed dormer—with an arch-top center window and two tiny side windows—highlights the center above the porch and caps off the orderly but not too formal entry area.
+A driveway defines one edge of the front yard/playing field, the garage forms another, and the main house a third.
+The driveway passes the front door, goes through a porte-cochere that connects the garage to the house, and then behind the garage to the parking bays.
+Garage doors are hidden from the street and from the rest of the house and front yard.
+Two classic shingle style gambrel roofs run perpendicular to the main body of the house and flank an entry porch with two stout columns.
+A hip-roofed dormer—with an arch-top center window and two tiny side windows—highlights the center and caps off the orderly but not too formal entry.
 A third gambrel defines the garage that is set off to one side.
-A continuous flared roof overhang brings down the scale and helps shade the first-floor windows.
-Sinuous lines created by arches and brackets balance the linear geometry of the main mass of the house and are playful and fun.
+A continuous flared roof overhang accentuates the horizontal, brings down the scale, and helps shade first-floor windows.
+Sinuous lines created by arches and brackets balance the linear geometry of the main mass and are playful and fun.

 Nearly every room takes in the spectacular bay view.
 A rustic brick and stone fireplace warms, literally and figuratively, the living room and recalls the detailed handmade brick chimney that anchors the west end of the house.